blender/blender/doc/python_api/rst/bge.texture.rst

       :return: Whether the video was playing.
       :rtype: bool

-   .. method:: refresh()
+   .. method:: refresh(buffer=None, format="RGBA", timestamp=-1.0)

-      Refresh video - get its status.
+      Refresh video - get its status and optionally copy the frame to an external buffer.

+      :arg buffer: An optional object that implements the buffer protocol.
+         If specified, the image is copied to the buffer, which must be big enough or an exception is thrown.
+      :type buffer: any buffer type
+      :arg format: An optional image format specifier for the image that will be copied to the buffer.
+         Only valid values are "RGBA" or "BGRA"
+      :type format: str
+      :arg timestamp: An optional timestamp (in seconds from the start of the movie) of the frame to be copied to the buffer.
+      :type timestamp: float
-      :value: see `FFmpeg Video and Image Status`_.
+      :return: see `FFmpeg Video and Image Status`_.
       :rtype: int

 *************
 Image classes